Image © ITV Studios, 1969

 After Berens left school, he followed his father’s trade and became a shirt salesman, building a showbusiness clientele, styling himself as 'Shirtmaker to the Stars'.
 One of Berens' customers was the Canadian broadcaster Carroll Levis, who recognised that Berens had promise as a performer and recommended him for a BBC audition.
 Soon he became an entertainer on radio.
 His earliest broadcasts were in 1936 as comedy compere to Maurice Winnick and his Band in outside broadcasts from the Dorchester Hotel.
 His big break, fronting his own show on Radio Luxembourg, came in 1939 just two days before the outbreak of the Second World War.

 Harold claimed to have appeared in more than two hundred films but to date he has only been identified in about a quarter of this total.
 His main television and film credits include Man from Tangier (1957), The Avengers (1962), Danger Man (1965), as an interviewer for the Tally Ho news sheet in The Prisoner (1967), Randall and Hopkirk (Deceased) (1969) and Trail of the Pink Panther (1982).
 He was also active on radio and performed in the long running series Ignorance is Bliss.
-In 1992 he made his last screen appearance in Carry On Columbus as Cecil the torturer, his only contribution to the series.
+In 1992 he made his last screen appearance, in Carry On Columbus as Cecil the torturer, his sole contribution to the long running film series.

 In his personal life, Harold married his secretary, Veronica O'Connor, on 25th March 1949 in London.
 The couple divorced in 1960.